jfinke/GCDCourseProject/CodeBook.md

 The dataframe is then aggregated by subject and activity with a mean of the alinging varaiables.

-This results in a dataframe which has 180 observations of 68 variables, with two of the variables being subject and activity and the resulting variables being the mean value of the aggregation.
+This results in a tidy dataframe which has 180 observations of 68 variables, with two of the variables being subject and activity and the resulting variables being the mean value of the aggregation.